 Instructions

-- Meanwhile, brown the ground lamb in a cast iron until cooked.
-This helps the lamb brown fully and keep its flavor, instead of just throwing it in the soup uncooked.
+- Meanwhile, brown the ground meat in the dutch oven or instant pot preheated on medium heat for about 5-7 minutes.
+This helps the meat brown fully and keep its flavor, instead of just throwing it in the soup uncooked.

-- Add the onion and garlic to an Instant Pot, then add the pumpkin and bone broth.
+- Next add the pumpkin and bone broth.
 Using an immersion blender, blend them all together until smooth and thick.

-- Add the beans, carrots, lamb, salt, pepper, and spices.
-Pressure cook for at least 30 minutes.
+- Add back the meat, as well as the beans, carrots, salt, pepper, and spices.
+Simmer on medium for about 30 minutes, or until carrots are soft.

 Notes